plscallMeAlex/Computer-Network/Lecture 3..md

 # The Data Link Layer (2nd Layer)
 Need a lot of security in this layer.
 "Node to node delivery" working on the MAC address.
 This layer the data that send from this layer called frame (framing).
-On layer 3 called packages.
+On layer 3 called packet.
 To make node to node smooth we do error control because error can happened every time.
 Flow control to get the maximum speed that have the same receiver and sender.
 ## Function of the data
-Package is 3 layer.
+Packet is on 3 layer.
 Header Payload, ... is frame on 2 layer.

 ## Services Provided to Network Layer